 A bit further along is a slightly better view (but not great!) through the trees towards the coast at Hardwood Lookout.
 Not that you would do this walk for the views!

 Next is Crystal Shower Falls, the star attraction of the Wonga Walk – many people just walk down from the Glade Picnic Area to see this waterfall.
+You ccan also do the Crystal Shower Falls Walk which goes from the Dorrigo Rainforest Centre to the waterfall, and returns the same way.
 The water cascades off a semi-circular cliff, surrounded by ferns and dense foliage.

 Unfortunately you can no longer walk behind the waterfall, due to the danger of rockfall.
 On my last visit (in 2007) the track went under the overhang and behind the falls…